ilenhanako/HackForCities-Hackathon/README.md

 <img width="692" alt="Screenshot 2023-09-15 at 4 08 24 PM" src="https://github.com/ilenhanako/HFC2023/assets/9971306/f4ca1535-5784-4630-9451-f47ec198afc6">

+## Project Overview
+QubitForce tackles the critical challenge of traffic congestion in smart cities.
+Our project leverages the power of quantum computing to address issues like inflexible lane configurations and under-optimized road infrastructure, revolutionizing urban traffic management.

+### Challenges:
+Inflexible Lane Configurations: Traditional traffic systems lack the flexibility to adapt to varying traffic conditions.
+Under-Optimized Road Infrastructure: Existing infrastructure often fails to maximize efficiency, leading to increased congestion.

+**Our Quantum Approach:**
+QubitForce introduces an innovative approach to manage urban traffic congestion.
+Our solution harnesses the power of quantum computing, integrating sophisticated algorithms like Grover’s Search, QAOA, and Quantum Walk.
+This framework enables dynamic analysis and optimization of traffic flow, addressing challenges like inflexible lane configurations and under-optimized road infrastructure.
+By parallelizing these quantum algorithms and incorporating classical machine learning, we offer real-time, scalable solutions for urban traffic management.
+Our hybrid quantum-classical ensemble ensures efficient data processing, optimal lane usage, and dynamic traffic control strategies, paving the way for smarter, congestion-free cities.

 ## Table of Contents:
 1. dataProcessing1
 - code for feature engineering of our inputs